-Born and raised in California, Justice Hoch is a graduate of Stanford University (B.A.
+Born in 1959 and raised in California, Justice Hoch is a graduate of Stanford University (B.A.
 1981) and the University of the Pacific, McGeorge School of Law (J.D.
 1984).

 Justice Hoch worked in private practice, and then began her career in state public service.
 From 1987 to 1992, she practiced labor law with the California Agricultural Labor Relations Board and Public Employment Relations Board.

 In 1992, Justice Hoch joined the California Attorney General’s Office.
 She started as a Deputy Attorney General in the Health, Education and Welfare Section representing state agencies in administrative proceedings and state and federal trial and appellate courts.
 In 1997, Justice Hoch joined the Tobacco Litigation Section and represented the State in its historic litigation against the tobacco industry.
 In 1999, Justice Hoch joined the Government Law Section, where she was counsel to the State’s constitutional officers.
 From January 2001 to January 2002, Justice Hoch also headed the Energy Crisis Team, which represented the State in various state and federal forums to recover monies due the State as a result of price gorging by energy companies during the energy crisis.
 In January 2002, Justice Hoch was promoted to Senior Assistant Attorney General of the Government Law Section.
 Later that year, Justice Hoch was appointed as Chief Assistant Attorney General of the Civil Law Division, the largest legal division in the Office of the Attorney General.